greenheart19991/plotclock/README.md

 ### Boundaries

-Due to design, not all of the board surface area are available for drawing.
-For current design all the points that the robot can positions relative to coordinate plane is shown on picture below.
+Due to design features, not all of the board surface area is available for drawing.
+For current design all the points that the robot can positions is shown on picture below.

 This area is indicated in red.
-Also, the board was added to the picture according to its actual location.
+The board is located according to its actual location.
 Black rectangle indicates the max area determined for drawing chars.

 <p align="center">
   <img width="500" src="https://raw.githubusercontent.com/greenheart19991/plotclock/assets/operation_details/coverage_map.png">
 </p>

-Take into account this information if you want to customize chars, their position or size, or draw your own figures.
+Take this information into account if you want to customize chars, positions or sizes, or if you going to draw your own figures.

 ## Customization